Havlong/NeuralNetworks/README.md

 # NeuralNetworks

-Repository where I'm trying to implement simple neural network basing on book http://neuralnetworksanddeeplearning.com
+Repository where I'm trying to implement simple neural network basing on book <http://neuralnetworksanddeeplearning.com>

 Feel free to use this code if it could be helpful really

+Before starting the work with built program be sure to unpack MNIST packages form gzip